The NEPH seeks to operate in three broadly clustered domains:

-We are working with the Remedy Clinic Study Group and The International Inner Wheel, along with expert advice from organisations such as Calcutta Rescue UK Charity and the Lutheran Trust in India to make this project happen.
+We are working with the Remedy Clinic Study Group and The International Inner Wheel, along with expert advice from specialist organisations to make this project happen.
 We started in March 2017 and are currently looking for volunteers, funding agencies or philanthropists to assist.
 If you are interested, please contact us.